gregparkes/turbopanda/changelog/current.rst

 `turbopanda.str`
 ................
-- |Fix| `pattern` now properly handles cases where a DataFrame is passed with ~ not operator.
+- |Fix| `pattern` now properly handles cases where a DataFrame is passed with ~ not operator, and single non-split cases.

 `turbopanda.utils`
 ..................